Inductor: Applications

 Inductors are used extensively in analog circuits and signal processing.
 Applications range from the use of large inductors in power supplies, which in conjunction with filter capacitors remove ripple which is a multiple of the mains frequency (or the switching frequency for switched-mode power supplies) from the direct current output, to the small inductance of the ferrite bead or torus installed around a cable to prevent radio frequency interference from being transmitted down the wire.

 Inductors are used as the energy storage device in many switched-mode power supplies to produce DC current.
 The inductor supplies energy to the circuit to keep current flowing during the "off" switching periods and enables topographies where the output voltage is higher than the input voltage.

 A tuned circuit, consisting of an inductor connected to a capacitor, acts as a resonator for oscillating current.
 Tuned circuits are widely used in radio frequency equipment such as radio transmitters and receivers, as narrow bandpass filters to select a single frequency from a composite signal, and in electronic oscillators to generate sinusoidal signals.

 Two (or more) inductors in proximity that have coupled magnetic flux (mutual inductance) form a transformer, which is a fundamental component of every electric utility power grid.
 The efficiency of a transformer may decrease as the frequency increases due to eddy currents in the core material and skin effect on the windings.
 The size of the core can be decreased at higher frequencies.
 For this reason, aircraft use 400 hertz alternating current rather than the usual 50 or 60 hertz, allowing a great saving in weight from the use of smaller transformers.
-Transformers enable switched-mode power supplies that isolate the output from the input.
+Transformers enable switched-mode power supplies that galvanically isolate the output from the input.

 Inductors are also employed in electrical transmission systems, where they are used to limit switching currents and fault currents.
 In this field, they are more commonly referred to as reactors.

 Inductors have parasitic effects which cause them to depart from ideal behavior.
 They create and suffer from electromagnetic interference (EMI).
 Their physical size prevents them from being integrated on semiconductor chips.
 So the use of inductors is declining in modern electronic devices, particularly compact portable devices.
 Real inductors are increasingly being replaced by active circuits such as the gyrator which can synthesize inductance using capacitors.